 Azere must determine how to celebrate her Nigerian heritage while remaining true to her heart, even if her mother disowns her.
 Not to mention that Rafael has a few secrets of his own.

-A poignant multicultural romance about love and culture, Igharo examines the battles interracial couples face in themselves and within their families.
+A poignant multicultural romance about love, Igharo examines the battles interracial couples face in themselves and within their families.

 Azere is a strong but loyal woman who cannot say no to her stubborn mother.